February 27, 2020

 I did this because unless I pointed it out, customers wouldn’t think twice about the difference between our trailers’ roofs and our competitors.
 But after they knew, many would go back to visit the competitors’ trailers to push up on the roof, only to discover how soft and weak it was.
 That knowledge would justify the higher price tag on the trailers we sold.

-This “trick”, albeit a silly sales technique, actually illustrates a very important point — that customers can only see value in what you show them.
+This “trick,” albeit a silly sales technique, actually illustrates a very important point — that customers can only see value in what you show them.

-The photographer did their best but it was clear they hadn’t had a lot of experience working with people who weren’t used to having their photo taken.
-They had trouble getting the clients comfortable, didn’t give very much direction and struggled to control the flow of the shoot.
-Ultimately, the final photos didn’t come out anything like the photographer’s portfolio which I found out later was mostly the result of working with models.
+The photographer did their best, but it was clear they hadn’t had a lot of experience working with people who weren’t used to having their photo taken.
+They had trouble getting the clients comfortable, didn’t give much direction, and struggled to control the flow of the shoot.
+Ultimately, the final photos didn’t come out anything like the photographer’s portfolio — which, I found out later, was mostly the result of working with models.

 He had this disarming charm that instantly made the clients relax.
-While shooting he took control by directing the clients to make sure they always know what to do.
+While shooting, he took control by directing the clients to make sure they always knew what to do.
 He set up softboxes, and the big flashing lights would attract the looks of people walking by — the clients told us it made them feel like movie stars!
-You could tell how much he was a perfectionist by how he would wait for the wind to die down so as to not catch a moment with hair in the client’s face.
+You could tell his attention to detail by how he would wait for the wind to die down so as to not catch a moment with hair in the client’s face.

 Again, my eyes were opened, but this time I understood that I had everything backwards.
 Here was a professional photographer who was delivering this incredible experience so that this couple would never forget the years of their lives in Victoria — and he was working for half of what he normally would.
 It made me think back to my RV days of punching the roof...

 As a photographer, you look at your work and the inherent value is obvious.
 It’s the culmination of years of training and experience.
-It’s your understanding of light, your eye for composition and your ability to deliver a smooth experience to your clients.
+It’s your understanding of light, your eye for composition, and your ability to deliver a smooth experience to your clients.
 It’s your art.

-But a customer that hasn’t experienced a photoshoot before, won’t know anything about that.
+But a customer that hasn’t experienced a photoshoot before won’t know anything about that.
 This is the key.

-Customers can’t properly value something unless they know exactly what the differences are!
-And the difficulty with photography is that customers sometimes get way too focused on price and number of photos when they make their purchasing decision.
-They never have any idea what sort of experience they’re going to get until they’re in the photoshoot.
+Customers can’t properly value something unless they know exactly what the differences are.
+And the difficulty with photography is that customers often place too much focus on price and number of photos when they choose a photographer.
+They don't have an idea of what sort of experience they’re going to get until they’re in the photoshoot.